Feedback and Complaints Policy & Procedure

 Start by talking with the person with whom you have a disagreement and try to resolve the problem.
 You can do this in person by talking or by writing about your disagreement or with the help of a friend or advisor.

 This step should be taken if you have tried to work out your disagreement with the person involved and it did not work out.
-If you want to go ahead to Step 2, please phone or use the letter outline (that is attached) in order to let the Supervisor know.
+If you want to go ahead to Step 2, please call your Coordinator, or use the letter outline (that is attached) to send them a letter.

-Within 5 working days after knowing about your concern the Supervisor/Coordinator will meet with you.
-Before this meeting the Supervisor will have talked about what happened with the staff person and may ask the staff person to come to the meeting.
+Within 5 working days of knowing about your concern, the Coordinator will arrange a meeting with you.
+Prior to this meeting, they will have talked about what happened with any staff involved and may ask them to join the meeting.
 If you wish you may bring a friend or advisor to this meeting.

-The Supervisor will ask you to describe the problem from your point of view and also may ask you for ideas about how to solve the problem.
-Within 5 days of this meeting, you will receive a letter from the Supervisor/Coordinator which will let you know that the suggested agreement from the meeting will be put in place.
-If there is no agreement the Supervisor/Coordinator will explain the reason(s) for his/her decision.
+The Coordinator will ask you to describe the problem from your point of view and also may ask you for ideas about how to solve the problem.
+Within 5 days of this meeting, you will receive a letter from the Coordinator which will let you know that the suggested agreement from the meeting will be put in place.
+If there is no agreement the Coordinator will explain the reason(s) for their decision.

 Step 3: Discussion with the Program Manager

-This will be the next step if you are not happy with what happened in Step 2.
+This will be the next step if you are not happy with the result of Step 2.
 You will be asked to let the Program Manager know about the problem either by phone or in writing.
-The Program Manager will then meet with you within 10 working days of knowing about your concern.
+The Program Manager will arrange to meet with you within 5 working days of being aware of your concern.
 The Program Manager will speak with the Supervisor/Coordinator before the meeting to learn about the steps that the Supervisor has taken to resolve the problem.

 The reason for this meeting will be to try and find an answer for your concern.
 Again, feel free to bring a friend or advisor with you to the meeting.
-Within 10 working days of the meeting you will receive a letter from the Program Manager which will let you know about any agreement that was reached during the meeting with the Program Manager.
-If there is no agreement the Program Manager will explain the reason(s) for his/her decision.
+Within 5 working days of the meeting you will receive a letter from the Program Manager which will let you know about any agreement that was reached during the meeting with the Program Manager.
+If there is no agreement, the Program Manager will explain the reason(s) for their decision.

-If you are not satisfied with the decision(s) of Step 3 you may let the Executive Director know about the problem either by phone or in writing.
-The Executive Director will then meet with you within 15 working days after knowing about your concern.
-The Executive Director will speak with the Program Manager before the meeting to learn about the steps that the Program Manager has taken to resolve the problem.
+If you are not satisfied with the decision(s) of Step 3 you may inform the Director of Services about the problem either by phone or in writing.
+The Director of Services will arrange to meet with you within 10 working days after knowing about your concern.
+The Director of Services will speak with the Program Manager or other involved staff before the meeting to learn about the steps that they have taken to resolve the problem.

 The reason for this meeting will be to try and find an answer for your concerns.
 Again, feel free to bring a friend or advisor with you to the meeting.
-Within 15 working days of the meeting you will receive a letter from the Executive Director which will let you know about any agreement that was reached during the meeting with the Executive Director.
-If there is no agreement the Executive Director will explain the reason(s) for his/her decision.
+Within 10 working days of the meeting you will receive a letter from the Director of Services which will let you know about any agreement that was reached during the meeting.
+If there is no agreement, the Director of Services will explain the reason(s) for their final decision.

-This is the step that you take if you are still unhappy with the decision(s) made during your meeting with the Executive Director.
-During this step you will send the information about your complaint to the Secretary of the Board of Directors c/o EAFWR of phone the Executive Director and let him/her know that you wish to talk to the Board of Directors about your concern.
+This is the step that you take if you are still unhappy with the decision(s) made during your meeting with the Director of Services.
+During this step you will send the information about your complaint to the Executive Director and let them know that you wish to appeal the decision.

-The Board Committee will have been provided with a summary of all the meetings that happened before and what was done about your concerns.
-Within 20 working days you will receive a letter from the Board Committee explaining their recommendations and decision(s).
+The Executive Director’s Committee will review a summary of all prior meetings and actions taken about your concerns.
+You will receive a letter from the Executive Director within 10 working days, outlining their recommendations and decision(s).

-Step 6: Ministry of Community and Social Services (MCSS)
+Step 6: Ministry of Children, Community and Social Services (MCCSS)

-If you are still unhappy following Steps 1-5, the final thing you can do is to ask MCSS to review your concern(s).
+If you are still unhappy following Steps 1-5, the final step is to ask MCCSS to review your concern(s).
 They can be reached at:

 Developmental Services